 This reception history of esoteric speculation(s) on Jesus and the Essenes – as fascinating as it is in its own right – also reflects a much wider cultural suspicion – apparently supported by ancient discoveries like the Dead Sea Scrolls – that there is much more to the Jesus story than we know, always just beyond the reach of our present evidentiary limits.

 Thursday, September 27, 2018

-Excited to start my new position as Lecturer in Early Christianity at UCLA!
-I'm teaching two new classes this quarter - on two of my favorite topics - Religion and Violence and Religion in Los Angeles.
-The former is a smaller seminar held in Royce Hall and the latter a large (100+) course surveying the incredibly diverse religious landscape of LA - in the ideal setting and place, especially since I researched and wrote a documentary film on just that topic (Finding God in the City of Angels).
-Looking forward to teaching a History of Religion course in the winter and two courses on Christian origins in the spring!
+I start a new full-time position as Lecturer in Early Christianity at UCLA this year.
+I'm teaching two new classes this quarter - on two favorite topics - Religion and Violence and Religion in Los Angeles.
+The former is a smaller seminar held in Royce Hall and the latter a large (100+) course surveying the diverse religious landscape of LA - in the ideal setting and place, especially since I researched and wrote a documentary film on just that topic (Finding God in the City of Angels).
+Looking forward to teaching a History of Religion course in the winter and two courses on Christian origins in the spring.

 Thursday, September 13, 2018